Normativity: Philosophy

 Many branches of philosophy are interested in normativity.
 Ethics examines practical normativity, with its subfields focusing on distinct aspects.
 Normative ethics studies general standards of right behavior, such as the utilitarian maxim of promoting the greatest happiness for the greatest number.
 Applied ethics explores normative requirements in specific domains, like business practices and the treatment of animals.
 Meta-ethics investigates the assumptions underlying normative assessments, including whether moral judgments can be objectively true.
 Political philosophy, a related field, considers the norms and values guiding political action.
 (Note: Political philosophy differs in this respect from political science, which focuses on empirical description.)
 It examines which uses of political power are legitimate and compares political ideologies describing desirable social arrangements, such as liberalism, socialism, conservatism, and anarchism.

 Epistemology deals with theoretical normativity.
 It studies the sources of knowledge, norms of justification, and standards of belief formation.
 It overlaps with the philosophy of mind, which is interested in the normativity of mental phenomena covering beliefs and other psychological processes, such as desires, feelings, and intentions.
 Among other things, it seeks to discern under what conditions a particular mental state is appropriate, such as norms of rationality.
 Logic, another connected discipline, studies the standards of correct reasoning and argumentation.
 It examines rules of inference, such as modus ponens, and fallacies, which fall short of the norms of good reasoning, such as false dilemmas.
-It includes deontic logic, a framework for the logical analysis of obligations and premissions.
+It includes deontic logic, a framework for the logical analysis of obligations and permissions.